zuvbruuv/Luna-Interface-Suite/Documentation.md

 ```

 #### Creating A Dynamic Input (Adaptive Input AKA Textbox)
-> [!WARNING]
-> For Some Reason Set Doesnt work on CurrentValue/Text ; the event doesnt fire.
-> We Are Looking In This Problem And We Will Fix It As Soon As Possible
 ```lua
 local Input = Tab:CreateInput({
 	Name = "Dynamic Input Example",